Skip to content

 params:

-• 1: the optional class name of the instance
+• 1: the optional class name of this instance

 lostMessage

-Creates the dot signaling a message to an external source.
+Creates a lost message.
+A lost message is one you sent to an external participant not included within the diagram.
 Should always be used inline as a message to something else:

 params: